hsshih/EPRI_CV_controller_detection/README.md

 2. The Tensorflow object detection API

 A good example on how to do these two steps is given on https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/training.html.
 This tutorial also shows how to install GPU Support.

-The following files, included in what is provided by the EPRI-CV team, are needed:

 ## Assumed project structure: